Benefits of Membership

 The ABO provides a range of services for members, including:

-- Public affairs and communications strategy for the sector
+- Public affairs and communications strategies for the sector

-- Memberships and links to national and international bodies
+- Memberships of and links to key national and international bodies

-- Major industry events such as the Annual Conference with substantial discounts for members
+- Major industry events such as the Annual Conference, with discounts for members

-- Regular networking events, such as the various Specialist Managers Meetings
+- Regular networking events including Specialist Managers Meetings

 - Monthly e-newsletter Update